avinash201199/weather-app/CONTRIBUTING.md

 By contributing, you agree that your contributions will be licensed under its GNU License.

 ## References
-This document was adapted from the open-source contribution guidelines for [Facebook's Draft](https://github.com/facebook/draft-js/blob/a9316a723f9e918afde44dea68b5f9f39b7d9b00/CONTRIBUTING.md)
+This document has been adapted from the Open-Source Contribution Guidelines for [Facebook Draft] (https://github.com/facebook/draft-js/blob/a9316a723f9e918afde44dea68b5f9f39b7d9b00/CONTRIBUTING.md)

-#### Note- Before contributing please create an issue first so that I can assign you and you can start working on it.
+#### Note – Before you contribute, please first create a issue so that I can assign you and you can begin to resolve it.